AvolitesLtd/TitanManual/docs/timelines.md

 You can select one of the four available timecode sources to control your timeline from the [Timeline Options](./timelines/timeline-options.md#timecode-tab).

-To set up and enable each of the timecode sources as Internal, MIDI, Clock or SMPTE use the \[Timecode\] softkey at the top level main menu.
+To set up and enable each of the timecode sources as Internal, MIDI, Clock or SMPTE use the \[Timecode\] softkey at the top level main menu or double press \<Open/View\> and open the appropriate **Timecode window**.

 Timecode linking and local timecode controls
 ------------------

-The \{Link\} button in the bottom left of the Timeline View window links or unlinks the timeline with the timecode source.
+The \{Link\} button at the bottom left of the Timeline View window links or unlinks the timeline with the timecode source.
 Especially with external timecode, it's useful when recording and editing to be able to control the timecode yourself rather than having to continually ask the video guys to rewind the source.
 So when this button is set to unlinked, you can control the timeline playback using the buttons in the top left corner of the Timeline View window as you would with an audio player.

 - If you are using Internal Timecode or Winamp as a timecode source then these buttons will also operate the local Timecode source while linked (and will play/pause Winamp if that is the timecode source).